mecid/mecid.github.io/_posts/2021-04-28-building-custom-combine-operators-in-swift.md

 }
 ```

+Side effects returned by reducers should never fail.
+Even if it fails under the hood, it should emit an action that defines a failure.
+It is a perfect use case for our new *catchResult* operator.

 > If you are not familiar with the concept of a single source of truth, take a look at my dedicated series of ["Redux-like state container in SwiftUI"](/2019/09/18/redux-like-state-container-in-swiftui/) posts.

 #### Conclusion